Table of Contents

 - Persistent pain that isn’t relieved by passing gas or a bowel movement

-These symptoms indicate a more serious issue, such as irritable bowel disease (IBD) or colon cancer (1).
+These symptoms can be signs of a more serious disease such as inflammatory bowel disease.

 Summary

-IBS can be managed at home through various natural remedies, such as diet changes, exercise, sleep, and stress reduction.
+IBS can often be managed at home through various natural remedies, such as diet changes, exercise, getting sufficient sleep, and reducing stress.
+A Registered Dietitian can help with these treatments.
+Additionally, you can speak to your doctor and healthcare team about taking prescription medication, if necessary.

 “Perimenopause and IBS” was written by Registered Dietitian Becky Rashidifard.
 Reviewed/edited by Su-Nui Escobar, DCN, RDN, FAND.